Sampling via Stochastic Interpolants by Langevin-based Velocity and Initialization Estimation in Flow ODEs: Sampling via Stochastic Interpolants

-then the ODE has a unique solution, see \citet[Proposition 8.1.8]{AGS2008}.
+then the ODE has a unique solution, see~\cite[Proposition 8.1.8]{AGS2008}.
 Further, it holds that if $X_{T_0}\sim p_{X_{T_0}}$, then $\psi(t,X_{T_0})\sim p_{X_t}$, which implies

-Our sampling algorithm via the flow ODE is based on the observation that intuitively, the Gaussian-convolved distribution $p_{X_{T_0}}$ in \eqref{eq:marginal} is already much easier to sample than the original distribution $p_{X_1}$, when $T_0$ is small.
+Our sampling algorithm via the probability flow ODE is based on the observation that intuitively, the Gaussian-convolved distribution $p_{X_{T_0}}$ in~\eqref{eq:marginal} is already much easier to sample than the original distribution $p_{X_1}$, when $T_0$ is small.
 Let us illustrate this by the following example.
+See~\cite{Biroli2024Dynamical,Ambrogioni2025Statistical} for more discussions on mode speciation.

 \begin{example}[Gaussian mixture] Consider a mixture of two 1-dimensional Gaussians